 Richard Smith is a Scottish BAFTA award-winning screenwriter, based in Los Angeles and the UK.
 He’s created and written feature films and television series, his work being exhibited at Sundance, Toronto and Cannes.

-Richard is writing original mystery thriller, IN HER NAME, for Nigel Sinclair's White Horse Pictures and adapting the booker-nominated, THE GARDEN OF EVENING MISTS, for HBO/Astro Shaw - a director announcement is coming.
+Richard is writing original mystery thriller, IN HER NAME, for Nigel Sinclair's White Horse Pictures and adapting the booker-nominated, THE GARDEN OF EVENING MISTS, for HBO/Astro Shaw - director and cast announcements are imminent.
 He's writing GLASGOW KISS for director Marianna Palka and Synchronicity Films, financed by the BFI, to star Marianna Palka, Jason Ritter, Peter Mullan and Martin Compston.
-On the TV side, his original sci-fi drama/thriller, THE VISIT, for Three Rivers/DRG is announcing a major network imminently.
+On the TV side, his original sci-fi drama/thriller, THE VISIT, for Three Rivers/DRG is in network development.
 He's adapting HIDING IN TIME for MGM/Whalerock and wartime miniseries EAST WIND, RAIN with Picture Road (Jesse Blanco), based on the book by Caroline Paul, a re-telling of the incredible 'Niihau Incident' true story.

 Richard's first feature script, psychological chiller TRAUMA, was directed by Marc Evans, starring Colin Firth and Mena Suvari, produced by Warner Bros/Little Bird/BBC Films.
 It premiered at the Sundance Film Festival in 2004, followed by Toronto, Edinburgh and Cannes, then opened in movie theaters across the world.
 It was described as "a haunting meditation on grief and self-delusion...a UK film whose visual and aural virtuosity sets it apart" (Screen International) and “a gripping thriller” (News of the World).